zahraaahojati/cards/README.md

 1. `make pull` pulls the data from Scryfall and places it in `data/all_cards.json`
 2. `make format` updates the JSON format to what PostgreSQL will expect to see from the `\copy` command
+3. `createdb cards && sqitch deploy` so that you can set up the database
-3. `make import` imports the data from `data/formatted_cards.json` that was produced from the previous step into the `cards.scryfall_cards` table
+4. `make import` imports the data from `data/formatted_cards.json` that was produced from the previous step into the `cards.scryfall_cards` table